 For a ballpark idea on how much a metal roof will cost for your home, multiply the installed price per square foot by your roof area.
 For example: The average roof size in Canada is about 2000 ft2 and the average residential metal roof installed cost per square foot is about $8.50.
-So the average cost of a metal roof in Canada in 2018 will be close to $17,000.
+So the average cost of a metal roof in Canada last year was close to $17,000.

 How much Does a Metal Roof Cost Compared to Shingles?

 Asphalt roofing prices will vary depending on product and labour costs.
 Assuming you are considering a mid-range shingle installed by a licensed contractor, a residential metal roof will cost about 2-3 times more than asphalt.

 There are a number of important factors that need to be considered when calculating the cost of a new metal roof:

 - Substrate Metal